|Units by Discipline|

 For all ISF students, along with weekly chapel, faculty and students participate together in a yearly weekend retreat for the purpose of developing a more intimate and meaningful community in relation to God.
 Faculty, advanced students, and outside lecturers will lead the community in seminars and spiritual disciplines.
 Student costs for such retreats are the responsibility of each student.

 All students in the ISF program are required to go on one weekend retreat each semester for the purpose of cultivating the inner life before God (a total of four weekend retreats).
-Certificate students will enroll in four units of SF 672 Personal Retreat in their last semester.
+Certificate students will enroll in two units of SF 672 Personal Retreat in their last semester.